Some thoughts on holding on.

 By the way I still do consider myself Christian because I see Jesus as being the pure soul of humanity in human form.
 And I believe Buddha also reached that state.
 I don’t believe in one true religion.
 I believe them all to an extent.
 But I don’t think it matters if someone believes in God or not.
 It just matters how we treat ourselves and each other.

 But why I find this comforting is because it reminds me of how huge life is and how I’m just a small part of it.
 And just for while.
 Life goes on.
 I existed before this life and I will exist after it.
 Also, as I said, I believe we are because we decided to be.
-So I believe we did have some purpose in mind (in soul ;-) before we decided to experience existence as an individual, it’s a promise we make before we ae born.
+So I believe we did have some purpose in mind (in soul ;-) before we decided to experience existence as an individual, it’s a promise we make before we are born.
 This might be something important we must do or it might be something as simple as being in a certain place at a certain time so that something can happen.
 It might involve having to do something.
 It might not.
 I think we are unburdened by the memory of this promise so that we can live our lives.
 We are supposed to live our lives.
-Lives in which pain and suffering are inevitable but also so too are pleasure and joy.
+Lives in which pain and suffering are inevitable but so too are pleasure and joy.

 If existence is the end goal of existence then life is surely set up to make this life something worth living.
 Thinking even about something as simple as food, we need food to live but eating good food – a ripe mango or fig or anything tasty – is such a joyous experience if you allow yourself feel it.
 It’s amazing. – OK I’ll stop this before I sound completely daft.
 Too late?
 Oh dear.